Man's hands removing air duct cover from ceiling

 Use ceiling cladding

 Ceiling cladding is a great way to prevent mould from occurring on your bathroom ceiling (just as wall cladding, like our tile effect wall panels, is a great way to prevent mould from occurring on walls).
-It’s an increasingly popular option, especially in rented housing or hotels, as it’s easy to install and a stylish addition - cladding can even be used to create sophisticated TV wall panel ideas in any room of your home.
 Unlike a plastered ceiling that can absorb steam, PVC cladding won’t absorb steam, and therefore won’t get mouldy.

 You can also use bathroom ceiling cladding over anti-mould paint for twice the level of protection.
 By combining both methods of mould prevention, you’ll be making your ceiling extra resistant to mould build-up by protecting it from getting wet.